Evelio Javier: Murder case

 After Javier's assassination, his family filed charges against Pacificador, while the Ministry of Justice filed charges against the gunmen.
 By October 1986, the accusation consisted of 19 people; two noteworthy ones were Javier's rival Pacificador, and Avelino Javellana, his lawyer.
 Of these 19, at the time only 6 were apprehended and all others were at large including both Pacifador and Javellana.
-Two of the apprehended, Romeo Nagalese and Jose Delumen, had confessed to the crime and Nagalase was discharged to be used as witness.
+Two of the apprehended, Romeo Nagalese and Jose Delumen, had confessed to the crime and Nagalase was discharged to be used as a witness.
 On July 1, 1987, one of the main suspects in the case, Edgardo Iran, died during a shootout with the Cavite PC Command in Kawit, Cavite.
 In May 1989, Javellana was arrested, but on his pleas of health and safety was not held in Antique jail, but to be followed by two police escorts to Iloilo Mission Hospital.
-However, before they could be transferred, the two police officers were recalled by an unforeseen emergency and was instead escorted by the Provinvial Probation Officer of Antique.
-One of the apprehended Oscar Tianzon pleaded not guilty and Javellana requested right of bail, however opposition was made based on that charges of murder are not given the right of bail if evidence is strong.
-Tianzon was requested to be discharged as witness as he acted as lookout for the murder and the petition for bail was delayed until this could be resolved.
-The request was denied and Javellana's right of bail was ruled as:
+However, before they could be transferred, the two police officers were recalled by an unforeseen emergency and was instead escorted by the Provincial Probation Officer of Antique.
+One of the apprehended Oscar Tianzon pleaded not guilty and Javellana requested a right of bail, however opposition was made based on that charges of murder are not given the right of bail if evidence is strong.
+Tianzon was requested to be discharged as a witness as he acted as a lookout for the murder and the petition for bail was delayed until this could be resolved.
+The request was denied and Javellana's right to bail was ruled as: